 Meteorites are among the most extraordinary materials found on Earth.
 Their true value lies not in price but in the scientific knowledge they carry.
 These rocks from space hold critical information about the birth of our solar system, the makeup of distant asteroids, and potentially the beginnings of life itself.
 However, preparing meteorites for study presents a significant challenge.
 They are rare, scientifically priceless, and often structurally complex.
 Cutting them properly demands a tool that offers precision, minimal material waste, and protection of sample integrity.

-The diamond wire loop—also referred to as an endless diamond wire saw—has become the preferred cutting method for meteorite preparation.
+The endless diamond wire—also referred to as an endless diamond wire saw—has become the preferred cutting method for meteorite preparation.
 This article discusses why this technology is well-suited for cutting meteorites, which types benefit the most, and how it compares to conventional cutting methods.

-A diamond wire loop is a continuous, endless wire coated with industrial diamond particles.
+An endless diamond wire is a continuous, endless wire coated with industrial diamond particles.
 Unlike traditional wire saws that use a long wire spooling back and forth, the loop design enables continuous one-direction cutting, which enhances both efficiency and surface finish.
 The wire diameter can be as fine as 0.35mm to 0.6mm, allowing for extremely narrow kerfs (cut widths) and minimal material loss.

 These diamond-coated loops are installed on specialized cutting machines that precisely control wire tension, speed, and feed rate.
 The cutting action is a grinding process—diamond particles abrade the material rather than shearing or tearing it.
 This characteristic is especially critical for brittle or heterogeneous samples like meteorites.